RocketSoftware/uniface-ux/src/ux/framework/README.md

 ## UX Widget Framework Versioning

-The UX Widget Framework has an API version number indicating compatibility, which is by the widget bass class (the actual framework) and its workers.
+The UX Widget Framework has an API version number indicating compatibility, which is by the widget base class (the actual framework) and its workers.
 All workers need to be compatible with the UX Widget Framework version.
 The UX Widget Framework version is defined as a static member in the widget base class (widget.js).
 The worker base class checks this version; it is wise to always implement workers by extending the Worker base class.